1 - An Unexpected Saviour

 What with her nerves so on end at the thought of encountering any of the creatures that inhabited the Forest, Rose was embarrassed to admit that she came frighteningly close to letting loose a blood-curdling scream at the blaze of fire which materialised in front of her.
 Her eyes were filled with a flash of orange and yellow even after the light dissipated, and she blinked to clear her vision.Before her, only a couple of feet tall and even more insignificant in the Forest than Rose herself, stood a phoenix.Its feathers were perfectly groomed, lying flush against the bird's body and curling out artistically at the ends, and its tail plumage was a wonder to be seen.
 The phoenix's eyes were a shiny black, and Rose was reminded of onyx as the magical creature surveyed her intelligently.'P-please don't hurt me,' Rose said, shivering.
 It did not cross her mind at this point that the worst this phoenix could do to her, aside from pecking her eyes out with its (rather curved though not exceedingly sharp) beak, would be to spontaneously combust and hope Rose became caught in the ensuing flames.The phoenix seemed to humour her, however, and somehow managed to bow its head in a reassuring manner.
 With this, Rose was able to calm herself and resume a state of mind that Hermione Granger-Weasley would be proud of.
 Upon logically thinking through her predicament, she realised that the mysterious phoenix might well be her metaphorical ticket out of here, if she could somehow manage to reason with a class XXXXX magical creature.'I don't suppose you would be able to assist me in getting back to the castle?'
 Rose pointedly maintained eye contact with the bird, carefully keeping her body language non-threatening and unaggressive.After a long moment in which the air pressed down upon Rose as if it were laden with lead, the phoenix stepped forward and proffered a scaly leg to her.
 Rose took a secure hold of it without a moment's hesitation - if she gave the bird any reason to think she was a threat, she feared it would simply take off into the air and leave her stranded once again.
 Upon further reflection, Rose recalled one of her uncle's stories in which he met Dumbledore's phoenix in one of his adventures, and this situation seemed familiar somehow ...For the second time that day, Rose very nearly screamed to high hell as she was lifted off of the ground and through the twig-filled canopy (she received rather more scratches than one might expect under the circumstances).
 Clinging tightly to the phoenix's foot, Rose screwed her eyes shut to avoid glaring down at the ground, which was already far too far away.Rose never had liked flying, even on a broom.On being returned to solid ground, Rose gave a what she hoped was inaudible sigh and pried her fingers from the phoenix's claws.
 They were on the edge of the lake, and it would be quite a long walk back to the castle, but she definitely wasn't about to complain.'Thank you,' she nodded to the bird, surprised to find herself slightly breathless from her flying experience.
 Another thought flickered across her swirling mind.
 'Do - do you have a name?'
 Almost instantly, Rose felt like slamming her palm to her forehead.
 How was the phoenix supposed to answer her?However, a scaly claw began to scratch a groove in the loose dirt under their feet.
 Rose watched, unblinking, as letters were formed before her eyes.Fawkes.'Thank you, Fawkes - ' she turned back to look at the phoenix, but it - he - had already taken off into the evening sky.
 Rose smiled, a small twitch of her lips.'I'll say hi to Professor Dumbledore's portrait for you.'

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ohmoveover_alohomoraWrite a Review